ActivitySim/activitysim/example/README.md

 * Big issue: testing for client-specific code?
 It's harder because outputs are "data dependent."
 It's easier to take a small dataset and make sure it always runs.

+* Should I go back and put the Q&A I've had with Dave as issues on github to save for posterity?